When it comes to the 44 most popular small dog breeds listed here, good things do come in small packages!

 Cavaliers are even-tempered, loyal and blend well into family life.
 They are also tolerant of well-behaved children.
 Finding a reputable breeder is of utmost importance, however.
 Virtually 100% of all Cavs suffer due to a specific heart valve condition which does eventually kill the majority of them.
 Early on-set of this disease can be avoided by careful breeding.
 Learn more about the Cavalier King Charles Spaniel to discover if this particular small dog breed is the best one for you.

 A Chihuahua is a big dog that comes wrapped in a tiny package.
-For the lovers of this breed, their idiosyncrasies are endearing, but this is not the breed for everyone.
-For one, because they are among the most fragile of the small dog breeds and unfortunately their plight does not end there.
-This poor dog has been over-bred to the point that they are now the 2nd most euthanized dog breed in the United States today, only second to pit bulls (which is also very sad).
-Please... if you discover that a chihuahua could be the perfect breed for you, please choose rescue or adoption.
+For the lovers of this breed, their idiosyncrasies are endearing and it's hard to imagine, but Chihuahuas are now the 2nd most euthanized dog breed in the United States today, only second to pit bulls (which is also very sad).
+If you discover that a chihuahua could be the perfect breed for you, please choose rescue or adoption.
 Learn more about Chihuahuas.

 Chinese Crested- Hairless and Powderpuff

 Both varieties of Chinese Cresteds have regular maintenance needs.
 While the powderpuff needs regular brushing and regular trips to see the groomer, the hairless isn't without her own needs.
-Hairless Chinese Cresteds need sunscreen in the summer months because her skin can burn just as our does.
-She will also need her own wardrobe.
-Dog clothes will keep her warm through every season, even in the summer.
+Hairless Chinese Cresteds are quickly becoming one of the most popular small dog breeds, but they are high maintenance.
+Dog clothes will keep her warm through every season, even in the summer, and don't forget sunscreen on any areas of exposed skin while she's outside.
 Learn more about Chinese Cresteds here.

 Ah, the lovable wiener dog!
 Rarely called Dachshunds, at least in our household!
 A curious and lively dog of great intelligence, easily trained and quite the characters!
 Along with their good looks, they're also full of personality.
 Dachshunds also come in a wide variety of colors.
 Despite being small they are prone to overeating and vulnerable to being overweight.
 It's not a good idea to allow them to become sedentary for this reason.
 More about the Doxie (yet another nickname) coming soon!